 How Are Dry Eyes Diagnosed?

-There are several ways your doctor may diagnosis dry eye.
+There are several ways your doctor may diagnose dry eye.
 Some of the more common tests include:

 - Schirmer’s testing